Alec Douglas-Home: Successor to Macmillan

 In October 1963, just before the Conservative party's annual conference, Macmillan was taken ill with a prostatic obstruction.
 The condition was at first thought more serious than it turned out to be, and he announced that he would resign as prime minister as soon as a successor was appointed.
 Three senior politicians were considered likely successors, Butler (First Secretary of State), Reginald Maudling (Chancellor of the Exchequer) and Lord Hailsham (Lord President of the Council and Leader of the House of Lords).
 The Times summed up their support:

 Mr. Butler can no doubt be sure of a majority inside the Cabinet, where the main initiative must now be taken.
 Mr. Maudling, when Parliament dispersed at the beginning of August, could have commanded a majority among backbenchers in the Commons.
 Lord Hailsham, as his reception showed today on his first appearance before the conference, continues to be the darling of the constituency associations.

 In the same article, Home was mentioned in passing as "a fourth hypothetical candidate" on whom the party could compromise if necessary.

 It was assumed in the Times article, and by other commentators, that if Hailsham (or Home) was a candidate he would have to renounce his peerage.
 This had been made possible for the first time by recent legislation.
 (Note: If Macmillan had resigned a year earlier or a year later, neither Hailsham nor Home could have been candidates for the succession.
-The Peerage Act became law in 1963 after a three-year campaign by Anthony Wedgwood Benn, who had reluctantly inherited his father's peerage in 1960.
+The Peerage Act became law in 1963 after a three-year campaign by Anthony Wedgwood Benn, who had unwillingly inherited his father's peerage in 1960.
 Under this law existing peers had twelve months from 31 July 1963 in which they could disclaim their peerages.)
 The last British prime minister to sit in the House of Lords was the third Marquess of Salisbury in 1902.
 By 1923, having to choose between Baldwin and Lord Curzon, George V decided that "the requirements of the present times" obliged him to appoint a prime minister from the Commons.
 His private secretary recorded that the King "believed he would not be fulfilling his trust were he now to make his selection of Prime Minister from the House of Lords".
 Similarly, after the resignation of Neville Chamberlain in 1940 there were two likely successors, Churchill and Halifax, but the latter ruled himself out for the premiership on the grounds that his membership of the House of Lords disqualified him.
 In 1963, therefore, it was well established that the Prime Minister should be a member of the House of Commons.
 On 10 October Hailsham announced his intention to renounce his viscountcy.